Marcoshenrich/willow/README.md

 * React and Redux were used to render components and manage state
 * Ruby was used to code the routes, models, and controllers
 * A rails framework tied this code to a PostgreSQL database
+* A google map API shows the locations of various listings
 * An AWS database houses the image repository for listings

 # Selected Features and Development